PU or EPS: Which One Is Best?

-EPS had been used by some since around the 70's or earlier, but it took this major blank disaster to get the majority of board builders start using the alternative.
+Although EPS had been used by some since around the 70's or earlier, it took this major blank disaster to get most board builders to start using the alternative.

-This day in age, however, EPS foam blanks have become a regular option for most of the surfboard industries brands.
-The performance attributes, though slightly different than PU, are just as notable.
+However, in this day and age, EPS foam blanks have become a regular option for most surfboard industries.
+Though slightly different from PU, the performance attributes are just as notable.